ManneN1/PartyAbilityBars/README.md

 ### Notes

 This version adds a better configuration UI, more spells, and automatic talents detection (as well as an internal cleanup).
-Moreover it supports backported version of **[Masque][1]**!
+Moreover it supports the backported version of **[Masque][1]**!

 ![Imgur](https://i.imgur.com/WLFR3d3.jpg) ![Imgur](https://i.imgur.com/x6TA6LA.jpg)